Tatenda-Prince/Create-DynamoDB-Table-And-Configure-Access-with-IAM/README.md

 # Step 3: Verifying scanning of our DynamoDB table

-# Connect into EC2 Instance
+## Connect into EC2 Instance

 Navigate to the EC2 dashboard, then select your EC2 Instance.

 Note, there are two ways to connect into your EC2 Instance —

-EC2 Instance Connect
+1.EC2 Instance Connect

-SSH from your local machine
+2.SSH from your local machine

-I will show you how we can connect using both ways:
+I will show you how we can connect using Instance Connect:

 Connecting using “EC2 Instance Connect”— Select your new EC2 Instance, then click “Connect” on the top right of the pane.
 Choose the “EC2 Instance Connect” tab, then click “Connect”, as show below.